Reed-CompBio/spras/docs/contributing/index.rst

-Contributing a new pathway reconstruction
+Contributing a new pathway reconstruction algorithm
 =========================================

 The SPRAS maintainers welcome external contributions.
 Code contributions